ardumont/synology-mediamon/README.rst

 File monitor and auto-indexer for Synology DiskStation NAS.

-I'm using this on a DS213j, but I expect it may work on other models as well.
+I'm using this on a DS213j, but I expect it may work on other models as well (DS214+ was reported successfully for one).

 Usage